Welcome WILD RIDERS!

 As Carol scrawled her signature inside the Thomas Kincade Christmas card, a chill sent a shiver like the touch of a cold fingertip along her spine.
-She buttoned her red cardigan and folded the greeting card.
-While studying the picture … Continue reading
+She buttoned her cardigan and folded the greeting card.
+While studying the picture of … Continue reading

 Jane’s special day had come again and she bounced through the house with renewed vigor.
 It seemed like a lifetime had passed since she felt this strong.
 Her illness had dissipated.
 An old memory skittered back to her like flipping … Continue reading